xcollantes/git-hooks/docs/LOCAL_BRANCH_BLOCK_HOOK.md

 branches meant for local development and experimentation stay on your machine and don't clutter the remote repository.

+**NOTE**: The hooks will all run as long a they are in the `.git/hooks` directory.
+To exclude a hook, remove it to the `hooks` directory.
+To skip all hooks, use `git push --no-verify origin branch-name` flag.

 ## Features

 The local branch block hook provides: